claudioc/jingo/README.md

 ####customizations.sidebar

   Defines the name for the _sidebar_ component.
-Defaults to '_sidebar'.
-Please note that if you need to use a wiki coming from Github, this name should be set to '_Sidebar'
+Defaults to `_sidebar.md`.
+Please note that if you need to use a wiki coming from Github, this name should be set to `_Sidebar`

 ####customizations.footer

   Defines the name for the _footer_ component.
-Defaults to '_footer'.
+Defaults to `_footer.md`.
 Please note that if you need to use a wiki coming from Github, this name should be set to '_Footer'

 ####customizations.style

   Defines the name for the customized _style_ CSS component.
-Defaults to '_style'.
+Defaults to `_style.css`.

 ####customizations.script

   Defines the name for the customized _script_ JavaScript component.
-Defaults to '_script'.
+Defaults to `_script.js`.